Master of Education in School Leadership – Providence College

 Additional Professional Options

-Upon completion of the Graduate School Leadership program, candidates may progress to Superintendent or Director of Special Education.
+Upon completion of the M.Ed.
+School Leadership program at PC, candidates may pursue additional coursework to prepare to become a Superintendent of Schools or Director of Special Education:

 Superintendent